lgauthie/mar-fmnet/README.md

 oscillators" section.
 ```
 ```
 Add a short section on setting the relative gain.
-It is talk about in the "Putting it all together" section, but I never explain where the method comes from.
+It is talked about in the "Putting it all together" section, but I never explain where the method comes from.
 ```